Mario1355/cse210-tc03/README.md

 Hello my name is Kevin Espinoza, I am from Peru.
-I am 21 years I'm Benjamin Welsch, from Pennsylvania.
+I am 21 years.

+I'm Benjamin Welsch, from Pennsylvania.
 I'm 23 and work in Idaho as a drafter for a civil engineering firm.

 Hello my name Elizabeth.
 I am from Mexico and am currently working as a Bilingual Translator.